adjust/flutter_sdk/README.md

     }
 }
 ```

+Depending on the `android:launchMode` setting of your Activity in the `AndroidManifest.xml` file, information about the `deep_link` parameter content will be delivered to the appropriate place in the Activity file.
+For more information about the possible values of the `android:launchMode` property, check [the official Android documentation][android-launch-modes].

+There are two places within your desired Activity where information about the deep link content will be delivered via the `Intent` object - either in the Activity's `onCreate` or `onNewIntent` methods.
+Once your app has launched and one of these methods has been triggered, you will be able to get the actual deep link passed in the `deep_link` parameter in the click URL.

 Once everything set up, inside of your native iOS app delegate make a call to `appWillOpenUrl` method in following way: